Quenton DeCosey

-Quenton D. DeCosey Jr. (born August 8, 1994) is an American professional basketball player for Alba Fehérvár of the Nemzeti Bajnokság I/A in Hungary.
+Quenton D. DeCosey Jr. (born August 8, 1994) is an American professional basketball player who last played for Rabotnički of the Macedonian First League.
 He played for Temple University men's basketball for four years before turning professional in 2016.

 High school career

 DeCosey, a native of Union, New Jersey attended St. Joseph High School, a Catholic all-boys school in Metuchen, New Jersey.
 He played varsity basketball from grades 10–12, leading his team its first ever state title just before graduating in 2012.
 During his senior year, he averaged 24.0 points, 8.0 rebounds, 4.0 assists.
 He also, joined the school's 1,000 point club having scored 1,608 points during his career and currently, he holds the highest career scoring average out of all players that came through the program.
 He played alongside Karl-Anthony Towns of the Minnesota Timberwolves for a year before graduating and committing to Temple University in Philadelphia, Pennsylvania.